 The Brunswick Hotel was not built until later and for some considerable time was a ‘White Elephant.’

-We are walking up Bath Street, from the top/middle, past Wilton Place, to New Street later renamed as Station Road (bottom right)
+We are walking up Bath Street, from the top/middle of the map below, past Wilton Place, to New Street later renamed as Station Road (bottom right)

 The Brunswick Hotel was built in the early 1860’s and, after the Rutland Arms, was the town’s largest and foremost hotel.